Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 Outwardly Squadron-Father Marruk reached the bridge of his ship and made for his command chair.
 Despite being docked at the Orbital Station, the full complement of bridge crew and then some were scurrying about at full tilt.
 Apparently there was much to be done.

-“Squadron-Father, we’ve completed 65% of our embarkation.
-Stores reports 100% load of expected munitions and parts, as well as an additional 4% of capacity worth of munitions secured within discretionary spaces.”
+"Squadron-Father, we’ve completed 65% of our embarkation.
+Stores reports 100% load of expected munitions and parts, as well as an additional 4% of capacity worth of munitions secured within discretionary spaces."
 Well, he’d told em to pack in as much as gaoianly possible, just so long as they hadn’t stored a missile in his waste reclamation compartment or something.
-He nodded for the Brother to continue and noted with little interest that it happened to be the same one who’d been briefing him when the Expose, Cleanse, Regenerate order had come through. “_Kinsah_ control estimates only a 23% reduction in their their overall magazine stores on account of the battle but will begin immediate priority replication of armaments to restock.”
+He nodded for the Brother to continue and noted with little interest that it happened to be the same one who’d been briefing him when the Expose, Cleanse, Regenerate order had come through. "_Kinsah_ control estimates only a 23% reduction in their their overall magazine stores on account of the battle but will begin immediate priority replication of armaments to restock."

-“Good, we’ll need them when we get back.”
+"Good, we’ll need them when we get back."
 That piece of information hadn’t made it into the reports to his implants earlier, curious.
-“Only 65% complete on embarkation… why?”
+"Only 65% complete on embarkation… why?"

 The Brother duck-noded, only slightly less timidly than the last time he’d stood here.
-“Yes Ship-Father.
+"Yes Ship-Father.
 The personnel gantry was damaged during the battle and took time to repair.
-It is being used at full capacity now though.”
+It is being used at full capacity now though."
 Well, not much he could do about that then.

-“Very well, please go discuss with the Brothers overseeing personel the various merits of alacrity.”
+"Very well, please go discuss with the Brothers overseeing personel the various merits of alacrity."
 The Brother left to do so quickly.

 The last of the casualty reports filtered into his implants and Marruk set aside the slow moving load of his new ‘crew’ to reflect on the battle which had just been fought.
 The losses weren’t as bad as he’d initially feared.
 Having to destroy so much of the current fleet was regrettable, but most of them were now-obsolete craft anyway, not that many other than him and his loyal Ship-Fathers knew that though.
 Some 135 single pilot Starfang class fighters lay destroyed while just under half of the 24 Comet Class Destroyers and 8 Nova Class Cruisers previously in orbit were in ruins and venting atmosphere.
 That left about 41 Starfangs, 15 Comets, and just 5 Novas, all of which had taken some damage, mostly internal in the case of the last two classes.
 Knowing which ships were more heavily implanted than others had let him focus his initial attack on those commanders less likely to fall in line, but even on those that did come to heel, sabotage had been attempted.